Anonymousmiccai/MFD-V2D/README.md

 ## Train the Registration Network
 If you want to train the registration network, then go to the "Train LTMA registration Network" and run the Main.py file.
 The code will automatically save the last checkpoint for you, so you don't need to do anything.
 After training the registration network put the checkpoint in the models folder.
 We already provide the pretrain weights of the registration network inside the models folder.

+Run this below command if you want to train our registration network

 `python Train LTMA registration Network/Main.py`

 ## Train the Diffusion Model